Emmanuel-Roy/Emoo-Boy/README.md

 * Pokemon Gold and Links Awakening are unplayable, most likely due to MBC issues I will need to fix.
 <img src= "https://github.com/user-attachments/assets/6f630d01-20a3-48ec-98b9-4452fda89fd5" width="200">

-* Pokemon Red has some bugs, namely with the window layer, but it seems to be playable.
+* Pokemon Red has some bugs, namely with the window layer causing text to be unreadable, but it seems to be playable.
 Also it seems that my save function works!
 <img src= "https://github.com/user-attachments/assets/ae84807a-b8a5-4b1a-95e9-ff1391464e3a" width="200">